open-company/open-company-storage/README.md

 curl -i -X DELETE http://localhost:3000/v1/companies/OPEN
 ```

-Try to get the report and the company with cURL:
+Try (and fail) to get the report and the company with cURL:

 ```console
 curl -i -X GET \